minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 given the representative's party and DW-Nominate, meaning that the party line and ideology is a strong influencer for a legislators vote, and that most representatives tend to keep within those party lines.
-Thus, it would be interesting to analyse the campaign contributions not to individuals but parties themselves, and how this affects the party's votes on certain issues
+Thus, it would be interesting to analyze the campaign contributions not to individuals but parties themselves, and how this affects the party's votes on certain issues
 @Selling2023

-Another interesting topic for research would be to analyse changes in voting behavior given by the nature of roll-call votes.
+Another interesting topic for research would be to analyze changes in voting behavior given by the nature of roll-call votes.
 Since these happen alphabetically, representatives whose names are further along the alphabet might be incentivised to deviate from party lines given a vote is already won/lost.